Place the spark arrestor gasket over the conversion plate before connecting the wires.

 Balmar no longer makes the model 81 and it has been replaced by the newer 6 series alternator.
 The 6 series is a very, very good alternator, with better performance, and a more robust build than these.

 For many years Leece-Neville was one of the main suppliers to Balmar, perhaps they still are for some alternators, but most of them are now physically built by Balmar.
-The 8MR will run about $385.00.
-For the perfomance you get it is not a bad value..
+The 8MR will run about $340.00 - $385.00 by the time you are done sourcing all the bits and pieces such as the pulley, conversion kit, alternator and spacers/shims.
+For the performance you get it is not a bad value, but still not a Balmar 6-Series..

-If pushing an alternator hard with a large bank or you have AGM or GEL you would be wise to consider a beefier alternator.
+If pushing an alternator hard, with a large bank, or you have AGM or GEL you would be wise to consider a more robust alternator.

 The newer Balmar 6 series small case alternators are a big leap forward in terms of better cooling, and *higher output for longer periods, but if you don't need that type of performance the 8MR is a decent low cost option to pair with a Balmar regulator when set up for external regulation.

-When setting a regulator up for the 8MR I strongly recommend at least Balmar Belt Manager level 2 or 3.
+When setting a regulator up for the 8MR I strongly recommend at least Balmar Belt Manager level 3 to 5 depending upon your load and the time it needs to be in bulk.
 This will de-rate the available current output of this alternator and allow it to run into large loads for long periods of time without over heating.
-Running these alternators wide upon into large loads for hours on end WILL eventually cook them.
+Running these alternators wide open/full fielded into large loads for hours on end WILL cook them.
 Use alt temp sensing as added insurance and Balmar Belt Manager as your primary tool to keep these running cool..